william-lawrence/math-and-ruby/helpers/fibonacci.md

-# Fibonacci
+# Generating Fibonacci Numbers

 ## Introduction

 This is going to be a little interlude between the the Project Euler problems because the next problem has to do with Fibonacci numbers!

 The Fibonacci sequence is generated with two initial numbers, usually 0 and 1, and then adding those two terms to create the next term in the sequence.
-The sequence continues to infinity by adding the previous two terms in the sequence.
-The come up in the Project Euler problems because they are mathematically interesting and they present some performance issue when generating them.
+The sequence continues to infinity by adding the two previous terms in the sequence.
+They come up in the Project Euler problems pretty frequently because they are mathematically interesting and present some performance issues when generating them.

-This post is going to talk about a three ways to generate Fibonacci numbers, and what the tradeoffs are.
+This post is going to talk about a three ways to generate Fibonacci numbers, and what the different tradeoffs

 ## Method 1: Recursion